sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 Using a single wheel driven directly by a motor that both registers the film perforations of both stocks and supports the opposing soundtrack area of the film is possible to build with minimal parts.

 Designing a lamp with a light path and gate that sits at or behind where the motor would need to be mounted is possible and becomes a challenge to be discussed in future work.
-Due to the modular nature to this design, the choice to not take this approach at the earliest stages does not preclude the creation of a swap-in panel that uses the existing feed and takeup transports.
+Due to the modular nature to this design, the choice to not take this approach at the earliest stages does not preclude the creation of a swap-in panel that uses the existing feed and take-up transports.

 ## The Drive Motor